The Neighbourhood

-The Neighbourhood (sometimes rendered as "THE NBHD") is an American rock band formed in Newbury Park, California, in 2011.
-The band is composed of vocalist Jesse Rutherford, guitarists Jeremy Freedman and Zach Abels, and bassist Mikey Margott.
-After releasing two EPs, I'm Sorry... and Thank You, the Neighbourhood released its first full-length album I Love You. on April 23, 2013, via Columbia Records.
-The album was preceded by their 2012 single "Sweater Weather"—their sole single to appear on the Billboard Hot 100, peaking at number 14 in 2013 and resurging in popularity a decade later through radio airplay, TikTok, and Spotify.
+The Neighbourhood (abbreviated as the nbhd) is an American alternative rock band formed in Newbury Park, California, in 2011.
+The band is composed of vocalist Jesse Rutherford, guitarists Jeremy Freedman and Zach Abels, bassist Mikey Margott and drummer Brandon Fried.
+After releasing two EPs, I'm Sorry... and Thank You, the Neighbourhood signed with Columbia Records to release their debut studio album, I Love You.
+(2013).
+"Sweater Weather", the album's third single, became their sole entry on the Billboard Hot 100—peaking at number 14—and re-surged in popularity nearly a decade later on radio airplay and Spotify.
+Other notable hits from the band include "Afraid", "Daddy Issues", "Softcore", "You Get Me So High", "Reflections" and "The Beach".

-The same year, the EP The Love Collection was released; and in November 2014, a mixtape titled #000000 & #FFFFFF.
-A second album, Wiped Out! was released on October 30, 2015.
-On March 9, 2018, a self-titled third studio album came out, preceded by the release of two EPs: Hard on September 22, 2017, which briefly charted on the Billboard 200, and To Imagine on January 12, 2018.
-After the release of the album, the tracks from the extended plays not included on the final track listing were collected in another EP, Hard to Imagine.
-The album, Hard to Imagine, and another EP Ever Changing, were further merged into the LP Hard to Imagine The Neighbourhood Ever Changing.
-On February 22, 2022, it was reported that the band are taking a hiatus.
+The same year, the EP The Love Collection was released, followed by a mixtape titled #000000 & #FFFFFF in 2014.
+The band's second studio album, Wiped Out! was released in 2015.
+In March 2018, their self-titled third studio album was released, preceded by the EPs Hard and To Imagine, and followed by the EP Ever Changing.
+Tracks from these EPs not included on the final album were later compiled into the LP Hard to Imagine the Neighbourhood Ever Changing.
+In February 2022, it was reported that the band was taking a hiatus, following the removal of lead drummer Brandon Fried, who faced allegations of sexual misconduct involving María Zardoya of The Marías.
+In August 2025, they posted a story indicating their return to creating and releasing music, with Fried rejoining the band.

+Lead singer Jesse Rutherford began a solo career in 2016 and signed a solo contract with Atlantic Records in March 2023.